 Select the adjacent Cell C1, and type this formula, and press Enter key in your keyboard, and then drag the AutoFill Handle over other cells to apply this formula.

-You can also write a User Defined Function to extract email address quickly, just do the following steps:
+You can also write a User Defined Function with VBA Code to extract email address quickly, just do the following steps:

 Function ExtractEmailFromText(s As String) As String Dim AtTheRateSignSymbol As Long Dim i As Long Dim TempStr As String Const CharList As String = "[A-Za-z0-9._-]" AtTheRateSignSymbol = InStr(s, "@") If AtTheRateSignSymbol = 0 Then ExtractEmailFromText = "" Else TempStr = "" For i = AtTheRateSignSymbol - 1 To 1 Step -1 If Mid(s, i, 1) Like CharList Then TempStr = Mid(s, i, 1) & TempStr Else Exit For End If Next i If TempStr = "" Then Exit Function TempStr = TempStr & "@" For i = AtTheRateSignSymbol + 1 To Len(s) If Mid(s, i, 1) Like CharList Then TempStr = TempStr & Mid(s, i, 1) Else Exit For End If Next i End If If Right(TempStr, 1) = "."
 Then TempStr = Left(TempStr, Len(TempStr) - 1) ExtractEmailFromText = TempStr End Function